CANADA'S INEQUALITY IS GROWING. AND THE TAX SYSTEM IS PART OF THE PROBLEM.

 • Climate action

-Send a message to Finance Minister François-Philippe Champagne now!
+Send a message to Finance Minister François-Philippe Champagne: Tax extreme wealth and make the system fair.

 Your Information